 In a frying pan or wok, add oil and stir-fry garlic until fragrant.
 Then add bean paste and seasoning and stir-fry briskly.

 Place them onto the beancurd pieces.
 Steam in medium heat for 10 minutes.
-Remove from heat and garnish with chopped spring onion and red chilies.
+Remove and garnish with spring onion and red chilies.
 Also do scoop some of the steamed water onto the beancurd.
 You can eat it with rice or just like that.

 It’s sweet, savory and lil’ spicy at the same time.
 Taste is spot-on.
 Fermented bean paste has umami which makes me ‘lau hau sui’ (salivate).
 Love it to the max!
 It’s a very simple dish too.
 You can prepare in advance and steam it when you come back from work.